tazama-lf/relay-service-integration-rest/README.md

   - `apm`: An instance of Apm from @tazama-lf/frms-coe-lib for performance monitoring
 - **Returns**: A Promise that resolves when initialization is complete
 - **Functionality**:
-  - Performs health check on the authentication service (up to 10 retries with 5-second delays)
+  - Performs health check on the authentication service (up to configured retries with 5-second delays) It should return a 200 status code for confirmation.
   - Fetches an authentication token using the configured credentials
   - Caches the token for future use
   - Logs success or failure of initialization